noel-sys/braintumor/Readme.md

 # Brain Tumor Detection with CNN

-**This project was created for the Hack O Spider Hackathon, under the track Artificial Intelligence and Machine Learning.**
+**This project was created for the VOID HACKS Hackathon, under the track Artificial Intelligence and Machine Learning.**

 ---